Maximal prime homomorphic images of mod-$p$ Iwasawa algebras: The case in which is not -invariant

-From section \ref{section: untwisting theorem} onwards, we often stipulated a stronger condition than in Lemma \ref{lem: definition of e}, namely that the conjugation action of $G$ on $\overline{kG}$ should fix the idempotent $e$.
-In general, $e$ will have some non-trivial (but finite) $G$-orbit, so it will only make sense to consider $f\cdot\overline{kG}$, where $f = \cpisum{e}{G}$.
+From section \ref{section: untwisting theorem} onwards, we have usually stipulated a stronger condition than in Lemma \ref{lem: definition of e}, namely that the conjugation action of $G$ on $\overline{kG}$ should fix the central idempotent $e\in\overline{k\Delta^+}$.
+However, in general, $e$ will have some non-trivial (but finite) $G$-orbit, so it will only make sense to consider $f\cdot\overline{kG}$, where $f = \cpisum{e}{G}$.
+In this section, we show that we have not lost much generality by making this assumption.